-As such, it’s important to find someone who you are compatible with.
-Trust you gut, their energy, and the person they are when you interview them.
+As such, it’s important to find someone with who you are compatible.
+Trust your gut, their energy, and the person they are when you interview them.
 Soft skills are crucially important to what a doula will do for you.

 Otherwise, you may want someone with experience and someone who has gone through standardized training.
 A certified doula has attended an intensive workshop, a childbirth preparation series, and three births where the health care provider evaluated them.

-There are several certifying organizations, and it’s probably a good idea to look for some certification in your doula as it assures a doula have met at least a minimum standard in understanding general techniques and process of birth.
+There are several certifying organizations, and it’s probably a good idea to look for some certification in your doula as it assures a doula has met at least a minimum standard in understanding general techniques and the process of birth.

 DONA International (DONA.org) and the Childbirth and Postpartum Professional Association (CAPPA.net) are examples of certifying agencies.

 What are some questions I should ask a doula?

 Although it’s not easy to compile a complete list of questions as everyone will have different needs and desires in a doula, here are a few questions you should probably have answers to:

 What types of services do they provide?
 Do they provide antepartum, birth, postpartum care?

 What experiences do they have?
 For how long?

 Do they have references they can provide and do they mind you checking with them?